nmaydanchik/sc-EQTL_Analysis/README.md

 I found that the LD clumping parameters and the IV-gene expression effect p-value restriction were too stringent and resulted in not enough instrumental variables (IV) for analysis (1, to be precise).
 I softened the restrictions to 250kb, r^2<0.5, p<0.05, and indeed found a consistent negative effect of expression of the CAV1 gene in endothelial cells on Alzheimer's Disease.

 Afterwards, I did a multivariable Mendelian randomization analysis where I analyzed nearly 2,000 gene/cell-type combinations, split into seven biological pathways for Alzheimer's Disease, looking for genes with cell-type-specific effects on Alzheimer's disease.
-The script involved in this analysis is iterativeMVscEQTL.R.
+The script involved in this analysis is mv_scEQTL_analysis.R.
 The findings of this analysis are in the presentation.